Welcome to today's edition of the Rush 24-7 podcast.

 If you've missed that, don't doubt me.

-It's like Les Moonvis of CBS is back again today, talking about how ratings on TV not as important as they used to be.
+It's like Les Moonves of CBS is back again today talking about how ratings on TV ain't not as important as they used to be.

 It's tough to find them.

-Yeah, man, what a built-in excuse for not getting any.
+And man, what a built-in excuse for not getting any ratings.

 And that is to say that they don't matter anymore.

-Now here's here's here's CNN, and they've been salivating, they've been chomping it a bit, they're going wall to wall here from the from the wind resort in Vegas, promoting this debate and going overboard promotion.
+They're going wall to wall here from the Wind Resort in Vegas, promoting this debate and going overboard promoting.

-I mean, the countdowns, and everybody that works at CNN seemingly is in Vegas, seemingly on the ground at the wind resort, just hyping this thing and promoting it out to Wansu and then telling everybody, yeah.
+I mean, the countdowns, and everybody that works at CNN seemingly is in Vegas, seemingly on the ground at the Wynn Resort, just hyping this thing and promoting it out to Wazoo and then telling everybody, yeah, well, don't look for the kind of ratings Fox got.

 I think expectations ought to be raised.